 We lived sustainably, with color and panache

-In the Haiti of the 60’s and 70’s, everything a poor Haitian ate, touched, or wore was Haitian made.
+In the Haiti of the 1960s and 70s, everything a poor Haitian ate, touched, or wore was Haitian made.
 I was poor, but I lacked for nothing.
-My family of ten was supported mostly by one woman who, for the most part, traded her skills as a beautician for the skills of other small entrepreneurs.
+My family of 10 was supported mostly by one woman who, for the most part, traded her skills as a beautician for the skills of other small entrepreneurs.
 For the rest, she used the local currency: the Haitian gourde.

 As poor folk, my family could not afford an imported frigidaire (refrigerator).
 We had no use for one because our food was brought to us daily by the marchandes: women vendors who strolled through Port-au-Prince’s streets with baskets of provision on their heads.
 Their walk was living grace, their dresses and scarves a riot of color.
 Every day, Auntie would call on the same women as they swayed past our two-room apartment in a gingerbread house.
 Auntie would bargain with these marchandes for their live chickens, milk, rice, flour, corn, plantain, fruits, and other edible goods.